 - Enjoy the awe-gazing sight of Khumbu Icefall(5,486m)

-Conquering the mighty Mt Everest Base Camp Trek is in the bucket list of almost every person.
-Even with determination, we may not be able to aim for the trek due to factors like work, health and various other.
+Conquering the mighty Mt Everest Base Camp Trek is on the bucket list of almost every person.
+Even with determination, we may not be able to aim for the trek due to factors like work, health, and various others.
 This package is designed especially for our clients who dream of reaching the foothills of Everest but are drawn back by such factors.
 A little bit of struggle to reach the top, and a little luxury of skipping the downhill trail, this package provides the beauty of the exceptional Himalayas.
-We enjoy the blanket of mountains surrounding the mystifying valley as we walk past thrilling bridges, moraines, Stupas decorated with vibrant prayer flags and the enchanting aura of the Sherpa village.
+We enjoy the blanket of mountains surrounding the mystifying valley as we walk past thrilling bridges, moraines, Stupas decorated with vibrant prayer flags, and the enchanting aura of the Sherpa village.

 We fly amidst the clouds, over the tallest mountains to begin our journey.
 The short and scenic flight to Lukla(2,850m) from Kathmandu expresses the beauty of the Himalayas at its best.
 We head for a small hike till Phakding(2,650m), letting our body adjust to the thinning air.
-Crossing the famous suspension bridge of Everest region, over the swiftly flowing white river, we reach Namche Bazaar(3,440m).
+Crossing the famous suspension bridge of the Everest region, over the swiftly flowing white river, we reach Namche Bazaar(3,440m).
 After an acclimatization day at the gateway of Everest, Namche, we hike up to Deboche(3,820m).
 Enjoying the panoramic view of Everest(8,848m), Ama Dablam(6,812m), Lhotse(8,516), Nuptse(7,861), Thamserku(6,623m), we reach Dingboche(4,360m).
 With another day to adjust with the increasing elevation, we explore the depth of Dingboche.
 We reach Everest Base Camp(5,364m) through Lobuche(4,930m), where we get accompanied by the majestic peaks throughout the trail.
 When the first rays of sunlight slowly kiss the snow-capped peaks the next morning, we’ll be there holding a cup of coffee surrounded by those pristine and pearly white mountains.
 We cannot see the mighty Mount Everest from the base camp, as of which we ascent further to Kala Patthar(5,550m).